skatejs/template-html/readme.md

 Skate HTML Templates
 ====================

-Skate HTML templates is a simple templating engine based on how the Shadow DOM spec uses the `<content>` element and `select` attribute.
+Skate HTML templates is designed to be a very light implementation of how Shadow DOM uses `<content>` nodes and `select` attributes to project Light DOM.

 It works by defining a template: